-Registration for the 2016 courses is now open.
+Registration for the 2017 courses are now open.
 To register click on the 123-Signup link below and follow the instructions.
 All karst field studies participants (Graduate, Undergraduate, Workshop) must register through this link and pay the non-refundable lab fee as a deposit.
 Participants registering for graduate and undergraduate credit must register for the class using traditional WKU course registration procedures and WKU TopNet.
 These students must ALSO proceed with registration through the following 123-signup link to hold their place in the course and pay the $150 non-refundable deposit.
 The University's official WKU TopNet registration will open in late March.
-The registration deadline is Friday, May 6, 2016.
+The registration deadline is Friday, May 12th, 2017.

 Participants must be high school graduates or equivalent and in good physical condition.
 All participants are required to have medical insurance.
 After registration is complete, submit all required forms found under the "Required Forms" tab.

 All participants in the field studies program must complete and submit the following four forms by Friday, May 11th, 2018.
 Failure to complete and submit each of required forms by the deadline may result in you revoking your registration in the course.